icarusfactor/openstack-Installs/cloud-init/README.md

 #NOTE: The Cirros and Ubuntu QCOW2 image is a .img.

-# I have ran into a problem with older kernels(<= 4.18 ) and newer images
+# I have ran into a problem with older kernels (Older than 4.19 ) and

-#not working or with long delays.
-This problem has been diagnosed as
+#newer images not working or with long delays.
+This problem has been

-#BoottimeEntropyStarvation.
-This is a problem with SystemD and SSH
+#diagnosed as BoottimeEntropyStarvation.
+This is a problem with SystemD

-#casuing it to hang.
-To fix this problem, you need to have a nwer kernel
+#and SSH casuing it to hang.
+To fix this problem, you need to have a

-#with CONFIG_RANDOM_TRUST_CPU enabled or install the havaged package.
+#newer kernel with CONFIG_RANDOM_TRUST_CPU enabled or install the

+#havaged package.

 #sudo apt-get install havaged

 #sudo yum -y install havaged

 #-----------------------------------------------------------------